peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Parameters:</b>

- * <i>addressValue</i>: A comma-separate list of addresses in the form of a text string.
+ * <i>addressValue</i>: A comma-separated list of addresses in the form of a text string.

 <b>Return Value:</b>